magonxesp/mikupush/README.md

 npm install
 ```

-> ℹ️ You can change the server url editing the `VITE_SERVER_BASE_URL` environment variable
-> on the `.env` file for the production build or `.env.development` file for the dev build.

 Build source code in production mode.

 ```sh
 npm run build:prod
 ```

-For debugging you can build the dev version.
+Or for debugging you can build the dev version.

 ```sh
 npm run build:dev